cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Cyber arbitrage py [~](QmNyxAQcozrkb2Ekr9EMUVZUXQduUGazYwfRTZtvxnjUwd)

-[Cyber arbitrage](https://github.com/Snedashkovsky/cyber-arbitrage/blob/main/search_arbitrage.ipynb) is jupyter notebook, that interacts with cli to obtain information on the state of liquidity pools balances on Bostrom.
+[Cyber arbitrage](https://github.com/Snedashkovsky/cyber-arbitrage/blob/main/search_arbitrage.ipynb) is a jupyter notebook that interacts with cli to obtain information on the state of liquidity pools balances on Bostrom.

 There you can search for the best arbitrage options in Bostrom.
-Ipython notebook retrieves data on pools' state from CLI and display it in a table form.
+Jupyter notebook retrieves data on pools' state from CLI and displays it in a table form.

 ### cyber CLI helper [~](Qmdo6FeBhcu1rW3bC2eu62g9sQifgAZu1wBh47UKgnTdbN)